Work with feature tables

 3. If you also want to drop the underlying Delta table, run the following command in a notebook.

-%sql DROP TABLE IF EXISTS <feature_table_name>;
+%sql DROP TABLE IF EXISTS <feature-table-name>;

 Delete a feature table using the Feature Store Python API